 Nutrition content claims are related to the certain nutrients that are present in the food, such as being low in fat, or a good source of calcium.
 These claims are aimed to educate the consumer about what their foods consume, and to make a more conscientious choice about what they are buying and putting into their bodies.
 Not all nutrients present in a food are listed on the label, as there are certain nutrients which are prioritised for demand purchases, consumer interest, or health interest.

 Types of Claims

 Health claims are related to the relationship between food and health, rather than what is in the product.
 There are two types of these health claims:

-General level: refer to a nutrient or substance in the food, or the food itself, and the effect it has on health.
+Refer to a nutrient or substance in the food, or the food itself, and the effect it has on health.
 They are not allowed to refer to a serious disease or biomarker for serious disease.
-An example is – calcium for health bones.
+An example is – calcium for healthy bones.

 There is some regulation regarding claims such as fat and sugar free, but currently these are not regulated by FSANZ, although there is further research going into whether this needs to be regulated.
 These claims can be made by manufacturers at their own discretion, but should not be misleading to consumers.
 Many companies have been fined for going against the regulations set by FSANZ for claims.

 This can be a challenging concept to understand, but know that the food industry is very well followed and foods are very well regulated by a governing body to ensure that products available are not false advertising to confuse consumers.
 For more information, please contact one of our Accredited Practicing Dietitians.